lametric/Documentation/reference-docs/device-state.rst

 serial_number            String         Device serial number os_version               String         Software version in format <major>.<minor>.<patch>
 model                    String         Model number mode                     String         Current device mode.
-Can be one of "auto", "manual" or "kiosk"
+Can be one of "auto", "manual", "schedule" or "kiosk"

                                         - *auto* - auto scroll mode, when device switch between apps automatically
                                         - *manual* - click to scroll mode, when user can manually switch between apps
+										- *schedule* - mode when apps get switched according to a schedule
                                         - *kiosk* - kiosk mode when single app is locked on the device. audio                    Object         Audio state.
 Allows to get current volume bluetooth                Object         Bluetooth state